sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 Every time a component is created, a `readme.md` file is generated;
 don't underestimate its value, as it will be the documentation entry point for consumers.

-The `generate` script will create a base structure for the component description; try to stick at it if you can.
+The `generate` script will create a base structure for the component description; try to stick to it if you can.

 Start with a brief sentence which describes the main purpose of the component and why it should be used;
 if it is related to other components, mention them and add a link to their documentation.